Zero-Tang/NoirVisor/src/svm_core/readme.md

 To migrate a vCPU to another logical processor, it is required to clear the VMCB clean bits before actually scheduling it onto the vCPU.

 ## vCPU Relocation
 For large-scale systems, Non-Uniform Memory Architecture (NUMA) is very common.
 Memory affinity can significantly affect performance.
-Current implementation of NoirVisor, however, does not support relocating the vCPU to a different node.
-Nevertheless, support of relocation is in plan.
-It is recommended to set the host thread affinity of the vCPU so that the vCPU won't be scheduled onto a distant physical core.
+Current design of NoirVisor, however, does not support enforcing the vCPU to the same node.
+It is user hypervisor's duty to restrict the thread's affinity to certain nodes.

 ## Emulation of MTF
 The `Monitor Trap Flag (MTF)` feature on Intel VT-x is a very powerful feature to emulate per-instruction.
 However, AMD-V lacks this feature, so this feature must be emulated. \